 But, when you see an arrangement like this, with a scarry hole or two, threaded by a rough line, you can rest assured that it’s not a portal to The Upside Down.
 Rather, it’s a scar the tomato has carried with it, just about ever since it was a flower en route to fruit-dom.

 So, the tomato flower did its flower thing, blooming, and making pollen available on a structure shaped like two little rice grains atop skinny stalks in the middle of the blossom.
 That rice-grain-like structure is known as an anther and is considered to be the “male” part of the flower.

 Something weird happened with the flower parts

 Meanwhile, below the anthers, somewhere just above where the flower connects to the stem, the “female” part of the flower, the ovary, was gearing up to grow into the tomato fruit that would protect its seeds.
-For a visual on the ovary and anther arrangement, check out this link (warning: linked content may not be appropriate for some audiences).
+For a visual on the ovary and anther arrangement, check out this graphic (warning: linked content may be amusing to immature audiences).

 In a gape-faced tomato like the one pictured here, you’re probably seeing a spot where the anther and its skinny stalk, or possibly just a petal, somehow stuck to the ovary, creating an injury that started out small in the delicate baby tomato skin but grew and scarred over and hardened as the tomato reached its full size.